marymlucas/co-authorship-sna/README.md

 Image folder contains visualizations created using Gephi and CiteSpace.

-The dataset files are not provided but can be recreated from searching SCOPUS and Web of Science using the queries as described at the top of each notebook.
+The dataset files are not provided with this repo but can be reproduced by searching SCOPUS and Web of Science using the query:

+*"AI AND fairness AND healthcare" OR "AI AND bias AND healthcare"*

+and specifying only the Title, Abstract, or Keywords fields.